dom-m17/typescript-tutorial/README.md

 	•	Modify the code and see how TypeScript’s type-checking helps catch errors before you even run the program.

 By following these steps, you’ll learn how to apply TypeScript types to existing JavaScript code and run it successfully!
 Feel free to explore different type annotations and see how they improve your code quality.

----

-This section gives a clear, quick introduction to basic types in TypeScript, setting up a strong foundation for more advanced concepts like interfaces and functions.